-MN DNR visited the fen wells in September 2016 and recorded a new elevation for both well.
+MNDNR visited the fen wells in September 2016 and recorded a new elevation for both well.
 Beginning in October 2016, water levels have been adjusted to reflect the new elevations (demarcated by red line).
 Prior to the survey effort, wells F3, F4, WN1-USGS, and WN5-USGS showed significant increasing trends in the data well measurements due to elevated water levels in 2011 and 2013 that were higher than in other years.
 The two years prior, 2010 and 2012, had higher than average total precipitation.
-Water levels in 2016 were elevated, much like in 2011 and 2013, which is consistent with the theory that heavy rainfall the previous year contributed to elevate measurements during the field season as rainfall was above average in 2015.
+Water levels in 2018 were elevated, much like in 2011 and 2013, which is consistent with the theory that heavy rainfall the previous year contributed to elevate measurements during the field season as rainfall was above average in 2017.
 Water levels at F2 had been trending upwards starting in 2013 after low values measured in 2012 (following a below average total rainfall year in 2011).
-Longer datasets for these wells will help to determine if there are long-term increasing or decreasing trends, and will be less heavily influenced by one to two, wet or dry years.
+Longer datasets for these wells will help to determine if there is a long-term increasing or decreasing trend, and will be less heavily influenced by one to two, wet or dry years.

-Each of the wells seems to show some annual seasonality with late summer having the lowest level measurements and early spring and summer having higher levels.
+Each of the wells seems to show some amount of seasonality on an annual basis with late summer having the lowest level measurements and early spring and summer having higher levels.